ivalab/meta_ClosedLoopBench/README.md

 ### What the meta repo is for:

 This package is intended to simplify the task of setting up the closed-loop visual-inertial SLAM benchmarking framework (ICRA20).
+Tested under Ubuntu 16.04 + ROS Kinetic.

 We will use `wstool` to manage the relevant packages. `closedLoopBench.rosinstall` defines the core set of catkin packages required by the closed-loop navigation benchmarking framework.